 -

 Choose your battles: Not everything requires your attention or emotional investment.
 Learn to identify the issues that truly matter to you and focus your energy on those.
 For everything else, it's okay to be indifferent.
 This selective indifference is a powerful tool for managing stress and preserving your mental well-being.
-By consciously choosing where to direct your attention, you can avoid feeling overwhelmed and maintain a sense of control.
+By consciously choosing where to direct your attention, you can avoid feeling overwhelmed and maintain a sense of control It's one of those things that adds up..

 -